butcherman/Tech_Bench_Installer/src/CentOS/Instructions.md

-# Ubuntu Server 19.10 and Higher
+# CentOS 8

 ## Preparing the server

 Before the installation can begin, the following requirements must be met:

-* Ubuntu Operating System is up to date with the latest security updates
+* CentOS Operating System is up to date with the latest security updates
 * A Static IP Address must be assigned to the server
 * Ports 80 and 443 for HTTP and HTTPS should be opened and pointed to the server for Web Access